 Hold the catheter in one hand, and with the other hand advance the catheter forward until tip of the catheter fills the protective tip, taking care that the catheter does not protrude from the tip.

 Grasp catheter below protective tip plate.

-Using your fingers and forefinger of your non-dominant hand squeeze glans gently to open the urethral opening.
-With your dominant hand, insert the protective tip until the plate comes in contact with urethral opening.
+Part the labia with two fingers and insert the protective tip into the urethra until the plate comes in contact with urethral opening.